wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/13_Lambda Expressions.md

 These examples show what lambda expressions excel at- they're incredibly useful for quick data transformations, filtering operations, or applying a simple function over a sequence.

 However, it's important to remember that while lambda expressions are powerful and convenient for simple operations, they are not suited for complex functions that would benefit from the clarity provided by a named function definition.
-The power of lambda expressions lie in its simplicity.
+The power of lambda expressions lies in its simplicity.

 In summary, lambda expressions are a valuable tool in the Python programmer's toolkit, enabling efficient, readable, and elegant coding for a wide range of simple, single-use function scenarios.